yOur wAy aWards

 Creative Minds by Naseem Kausar

-"Creative Minds" will offer weekly upcycling art workshops (35 weeks in total), engaging 60-80 mother-daughter pairs in collaborative projects.Activities will include creating culturally inspired, sustaina-ble art while fostering family connections.
-Focused on South Asian heritage, it also promotes intercultural collaboration and environmental responsibility, creating a nurturing and inclusive community space.
+Creative Minds will offer weekly upcycling art workshops engaging 60-80 mother-daughter pairs in collaborative projects.
+Activities will include creating culturally inspired, sustainable art while fostering family connections.
+Focused on South Asian heritage, it also promotes intercultural collaboration and environmental responsibility.

-Treads and Motifs by Humaira Minhas
+Threads and Motifs by Humaira Minhas & Saira Riaz

 Sangat Create Together by Riasat Ali

-Hope not hate community Art, Food and Dance Project by Paul Meszaros
+Hope Not Hate Community Art, Food and Dance Project by Paul Meszaros

 Dancing with Colour Work-shops by Dan Mallaghan